 - Apply this framework to a range of key developments currently in progress.

-- In collaboration with Scottish Government and NHS Scotland leads in eHealth, make recommendations on how to implement the framework on an ongoing basis to support continuous evaluation and improvement of decision support.
+- In collaboration with Scottish Goverment and NHS Scotland leads in eHealth, make recommendations on how to implement the framework on an ongoing basis to support continuous evaluation and improvement of decision support.
 This will include recommendations on the services and resourcing required to support evaluation, governance structures and processes and how to address barriers and enablers

 The suggested approach is an evaluation framework based on a theory of change expressed as an outcomes chain, combined with contribution analysis.
 However, bidders may suggest additional or alternative evaluation methods.

 - Measures the impact of the decision support developments emanating from the Decision Support Roadmap.